Rise to Success: Career Highlights of Zach Edey

 On May 24, 2022, Zach Edey agreed to a three-year commitment to play with the Canadian senior men's national team.

-On December 17, 2022, Zach Edey reached 1,000 career points and 100 career blocks in Purdue's history.
+On December 17, 2022, Zach Edey reached 1,000 career points and 100 career blocks at Purdue University.

-May 31, 2023: Opting Out of NBA Draft
+May 31, 2023: Opting Out of the NBA Draft

-On May 31, 2023, Zach Edey announced that he was opting out of the 2023 NBA draft to return to Purdue for his senior season.
+On May 31, 2023, Zach Edey announced he was opting out of the 2023 NBA draft to return to Purdue for his senior season.

 2023: FIBA Basketball World Cup

-January 5, 2024: 1000 Career Rebounds
+January 5, 2024: Reaching 1000 Career Rebounds

 On January 5, 2024, Zach Edey became the second player in Purdue history to reach 1000 career rebounds.

-January 28, 2024: Surpassed 2,000 Career Points
+January 28, 2024: Surpassing 2,000 Career Points

-On January 28, 2024, Zach Edey surpassed 2,000 points for his collegiate career, becoming just the sixth player in Big Ten Conference history to have 2,000 points and 1,000 rebounds.
+On January 28, 2024, Zach Edey surpassed 2,000 career points, becoming the sixth player in Big Ten Conference history to have 2,000 points and 1,000 rebounds.

 February 18, 2024: Purdue Career Record for Rebounds